etienn8/ros_queuing_system/ros_queue/README.md

 Subscriber:
 - `<arrival_topic_name>`: (Can be any ROS messages) The messages from this topic will be stored in the queue.
 After the first reception of the message, a publisher will be created.

+- `nb_bytes_to_transmit`: (std_msgs/Int32)
+	The queue will try to transmit the number of bytes specified by the integer received in this incoming message.

 Publisher:
 - `<transmission_topic_name>`: (Type of the first message received at the <arrival_topic_name>)